xcambar/env/README.md

 # Typical machine

-This has been tested on Linux Mint 13, with zsh and oh-my-zsh preinstalled.
+This has been tested on Mac OS X Mountain Lion, with zsh and oh-my-zsh preinstalled.
 Nothing is guaranteed to work on your machine.

 ## Install script